-As at 30 June 2015, the parent entity has undertaken to construct an office and catering facility next to the Group's head office on Baxter Road.
-Construction commenced in July 2015.
+During FY 15, the parent entity undertook to construct an office and catering facility next to the head office on Baxter Road.
+Construction commenced during the year, and would be completed in the next FY 17.

-30 SIGNIFICANT ACCOUNTING POLICIES
+30/ SIGNIFICANT ACCOUNTING POLICIES